Reimbursement for Lasering Vitreous Floaters (Ellex)

 - The benefit of treatment outweighs the risk

-As with any other surgical procedure, informed consent is critical.
-It encompasses the risks (such as retinal detachment), benefits, and alternatives to treatment.
+As with any surgical procedure, informed consent is critical.
+It included the risks (e.g., retinal detachment), benefits, and alternatives to treatment.

 Q: Is this procedure reimbursed by third party payers?